Dynamics 365 Partner Types Explained: CSP, ISV, SI & More [2026]

 - ISVs extend Dynamics 365 functionality through certified apps, filling specialized use cases without custom development.

-Evaluate all partners on Microsoft Solutions Partner certification, customer references, industry experience, and methodology.
-Remember: certification is a floor, not a guarantee.
+Evaluate all partners—especially VARs—on Microsoft Solutions Partner certification, customer references, industry experience, and in-house delivery capability.
+Certification is a floor, not a guarantee.
 Due diligence and customer reference calls are essential before committing to any partnership.